 The multi-roomed club is located in a brand new pedestrian street in the middle of Wanchai.
 A short walk from the MTR station, it sits on the first floor of a new building on the former site of “Wedding Card Street,” Lee Tung Avenue.

-After the reception area, you enter a larger room, then left into the main bar room.
+After entering the reception area, you proceed through a larger room, then turn left into the main bar room.
 Hanging tassels segment each of the rooms and add a degree of mystery as you go from place to place.